 Mr. Aronis was born in Athens in 1957.
 He studied Economics and holds an MBA, major in Finance, from the Athens Laboratory of Business Administration (ALBA).
 He has worked for multinational banks for 15 years, mostly at ABN AMRO BANK in Greece and abroad.
-He joined Alpha Bank in 2004 as Retail Banking Manager.
-In 2006 he was appointed Executive General Manager and in 2008 General Manager.
-He joined the Board of Directors of the Issuer in 2011.
+He joined the Issuer in 2004 as Retail Banking Manager.
+In 2006 he was appointed Executive General Manager, in 2008 General Manager and in March 2017 Deputy CEO, Retail, Wholesale Banking and International Network.
+He has been a member of the Board of Directors of the Issuer since 2011